CumulusNetworks/docs/content/guides/Data-Center-Network-Automation-Quick-Start-Guide/Automation-with-Cumulus-Linux.md

 You can use the NVUE object model in the following ways:
 - With the NVUE CLI, where you configure, monitor, and manage the Cumulus Linux network elements.
 The CLI commands translate to their equivalent REST APIs, which Cumulus Linux then runs on the NVUE object model.
 - With the NVUE REST API, where you run the GET, PATCH, DELETE, and other REST APIs on the NVUE object model endpoints to configure, monitor, and manage the switch.
-Because of the large user community and maturity of OAS, you can use several popular tools and libraries to create client-side bindings to use the NVUE REST API.
-NVUE REST API has been documented using Swagger and you can find it {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/cumulus-linux-54/api/index.html" text="here">}}.
+Because of the large user community and maturity of OAS, you can work with several popular tools and libraries to create client-side bindings to use the NVUE REST API.
+You can view the NVUE REST API documentation using Swagger {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/cumulus-linux-54/api/index.html" text="here">}}.

 ## Enable the NVUE API

-As of Cumulus Linux 5.4, you need to enable the NVUE API to access it.
+With Cumulus Linux 5.4 and later, you must enable the NVUE API to access it.
 Run the following set of commands on the switch:

 ```
 cumulus@switch:~$ sudo ln -s /etc/nginx/sites-{available,enabled}/nvue.conf